psutinboy/wishlist-app/README.md

 # Wishlist App

 A privacy-focused wishlist web application where users can create gift lists, add items by pasting URLs (with automatic metadata fetching), and share public links for others to claim items.
-Built with Angular and Vercel serverless functions.
+Built with Angular and Express.js backend.

+> **📋 Migration Complete!** The app has been migrated to Express.js for better local development while maintaining Vercel deployment compatibility.
+See [MIGRATION_NOTES.md](MIGRATION_NOTES.md) for details.

 ## Features